Julianne Hough Speaks Out About Painful Battle With Endometriosis

 Nine years ago, Hough was hospitalized with severe stomach pains.
 She was rushed to the hospital from the DWTS set.
 Hough was diagnosed with endometriosis and had to undergo surgery to remove her appendix.

 Endometriosis is an overgrowth of the uterine tissue outside of the uterus, which can cause painful cramps.
 In addition, Hough released a statement on her website saying that she was diagnosed with the serious health condition that is found in 5 percent to 10 percent of women, according to People.
-In fact, Hough was dealing with the symptoms since she was a young teen.
+In fact, Hough has been dealing with the symptoms since she was a young teen.

 “When I was 15, I had symptoms of endometriosis, but I had never heard of it, didn’t know what it was,” the 28-year-old told People.
 “I thought that this was just the kind of pain you have when you’re on your period.
 For years, for I was just thinking that was normal and never really talked about it.”